Two Days in Florence

 To make the most of your time, we recommend booking a transfer from the Airport to your hotel.

-After dropping your suitcase in your hotel, head to the Piazza del Duomo, which is the civic and religious centre of Florence.
-Here, you will enjoy a postcard-perfect image of the Florence Cathedral, the Campanile di Giotto and the Battistero di San Giovanni.
+After dropping your suitcase at your hotel, head to the Piazza del Duomo, which is the civic and religious centre of Florence.
+Here, you'll enjoy a postcard-perfect image of the Florence Cathedral, the Campanile di Giotto and the Battistero di San Giovanni.
 This square is one of the most-photographed of Florence and will leave you open-mouthed.

 The next day’s itinerary starts bright and early, so make sure to get enough sleep.